Did Eligible Families Miss Out on Federal Funds for Summer Groceries? - Early Learning Nation

 “This money really can mean the difference between having food on the table and not having food on the table for a family during the summer,” Boone said.

 There is a chance to fix this problem before next summer starts.
 First, advocates hope more states will decide to join the Summer EBT program, ensuring more families can participate.
 In 2024, 13 states opted out, but Alabama, for example, has already said it will join in 2025.
-The application window for next summer is currently open and will remain so through next August.
+The window to opt in for next summer is currently open and will remain so through next August.
 For the states that participated this year, there are lessons to be learned about expanding accessibility.
 “There’s a lot of discussion about that right now,” Boone said.
 Some of that is about how states can improve their outreach, including putting more resources into it, trying to reach families in a multitude of ways and offering better customer service.

 “So many of our problems are so hard to fix,” Rubel said.
 “This is a really easy one to fix.”